angellox/music-app/README.md

-This is a open source project that integrates all these technologies:
+This is an open source project that integrates all these technologies:

 - Mongo DB
 - Express